PaloAltoNetworks/pan-os-upgrade-assurance/docs/panos-upgrade-assurance/api/check_firewall.md

 - [`CheckStatus.SUCCESS`](/panos/docs/panos-upgrade-assurance/api/utils#class-checkstatus) if the support license is not expired,
 - [`CheckStatus.FAIL`](/panos/docs/panos-upgrade-assurance/api/utils#class-checkstatus) otherwise,
-- [`CheckStatus.ERROR`](/panos/docs/panos-upgrade-assurance/api/utils#class-checkstatus) when no information about the support license expiration date can be found in response from the firewall.
+- [`CheckStatus.ERROR`](/panos/docs/panos-upgrade-assurance/api/utils#class-checkstatus) when no information cannot be retrieved or found in the API response.

 ### `CheckFirewall.check_critical_session`